Chapter 11:

 Of course, to take the correct stand, we must know what God’s law is.
 We surely do not want to defy man’s law needlessly because of misunderstanding God’s will.
 Nor do we want to obey man’s law blindly, being unaware when God would have us do otherwise.
 The same applies in areas other than law.
 For example, we may face social pressure to conform to popular customs.
 Not all common customs are unacceptable, but it should not surprise us to discover that many customs popular in this world are far out of harmony with God’s feelings.
 When we discern this to be the case, loyalty to God sets before us a choice: will we "go along to get along," or will we stand for what is right?

 Everyone likes to be liked.
 Christians too want to be well thought of.
 We want people to find the Christian way of life attractive, because it is indeed the best way of living.
-We do not want our submission to God to be seen as unreasonable, oppressive, cultish.
+We do not want our submission to God to be seen as unreasonable, even oppressive and cultish.
 On the other hand, we cannot let pleasing men become more important to us than pleasing God.
-Jesus said: "Everyone that confesses union with me before men [in the face of intimidation to do otherwise], I will confess union with him before my Father; but whoever disowns me before men [yielding to fear of men], I will disown him before my Father." (see Matt 10:32-39 and Mark 8:38 for more.)
+Jesus said: "Everyone that confesses union with me before men [who disapprove], I will confess union with him before my Father; but whoever disowns me before men [letting them intimidate us], I will disown him before my Father." (see Matt 10:32-39 and Mark 8:38 for more.)
 There is no escaping it: being a true Christian will mean being regarded as peculiar, rejected, even despised, reviled, and hated, by many people of the world.
-"All those desiring to live with godly devotion in association with Christ Jesus will also be persecuted," says 2 Tim 3:12.
+"All those desiring to live with godly devotion in association with Christ Jesus will be persecuted," says 2 Tim 3:12.

 Submitting to the Law of God